wess/stim/docs/Tutorial.md

 ## Next Steps

-Now that you understand Spark fundamentals:
+Now that you understand Stim fundamentals:

 1. **Explore Examples**: Check out the `examples/` directory for real-world commands
 2. **Read the API Reference**: Learn about all available functions in [API.md](API.md)
-3. **Build Your Own**: Start converting your existing Claude commands to Spark
+3. **Build Your Own**: Start converting your existing Claude commands to Stim
-4. **Contribute**: Help improve Spark by contributing examples or features
+4. **Contribute**: Help improve Stim by contributing examples or features

 ## Troubleshooting